Manufacturers Push EPA To Reassess Chemical Regulations Under Executive Order 14219

 The National Association of Manufacturers (NAM) has formally requested the rollback of multiple environmental and chemical regulations introduced under the Biden Administration.
 The recommendations follow President Trump’s Executive Order 14219, aimed at cutting red tape and bolstering domestic industry.
 Submitted to the U.S. Environmental Protection Agency (EPA) on 17 April 2025, the letter highlights several rules that NAM claims threaten manufacturing competitiveness, innovation, and compliance capacity across the chemicals ecosystem.

-Regulatory Costs and Industry Burdens
+Regulatory Costs And Industry Burdens

 Citing over $350 billion in annual compliance costs, NAM’s submission targets a wide array of EPA actions, including revisions to particulate matter and ozone standards, greenhouse gas limits on power plants, and expanded reporting duties under the Toxic Substances Control Act (TSCA).
 Many of these, NAM argues, impose unattainable benchmarks or are based on questionable scientific assumptions.